PGupta-Git/Gupta_et_al_RST_Paper_Submission/README.md

 ## Relationships Between Files

-*   **`sample size for sesoi_v2.R`**: This is a standalone script for the *a priori* power analysis.
+*   **`sample size for sesoi.R`**: This is a standalone script for the *a priori* power analysis.
 It does not use any data from the `/data` folder but relies on parameters from published literature to inform its calculations.

 *   **`rpe analysis.R`**: This script reads `data/rpe data.csv`, transforms it from wide to long format, and performs a linear model analysis on the training load data.